atepoorthuis/02526-idv-2020/src/routes/weeks/week1/week1.md

 :::

 <!-- In this case, we use the `<div>` element to organize our content into a header section and a footer section.

+Do you notice the `<!--` bit?
+That's an HTML comment - you can use them to add comments in the code that will not be rendered or interpreted as HTML.
 ```html
 <div>
   <!-- title/header content goes here - ->